blake-cromar/code_demo/README.md

 ![Python version](https://img.shields.io/badge/python-3.9.6-blue)

-# Code Demo
+# Calculate Standard Deviation
 The purpose of this repo is to showcase Blake Cromar's skills as a software developer.
-Generally, this will be used for job interviews.
-Currently, there is only one demo.
 In this demo the code calculates the standard deviation of an array of data.
+The goal was to use `Python` to calculate the standard deviation of male height data and analyze it.
+While there are `Python` packages that can do this simply, this code base attempts to do this without the help of any external packages.

+The equation for standard deviation (sample) is as follows:

+s = √[ Σ(xᵢ − x̄)² / (n − 1) ]

+Where:
+- s = sample standard deviation
+- xᵢ = each data point
+- x̄ = sample mean
+- n = number of data points

 ## Table of Contents
 - Contributing